ecguerra/Decloset/readme.md

 - I don't want to jinx myself, but... none?
 Everthing appears to be working fine

 ## Acknowledgments
-- My General Assembly instructors Taylor, Mateen, Fatima, Khoury, and Sarah
+- My General Assembly instructors Taylor, Mateen, Fatima, Khoury, and Sarah and David for extra office hours
 - Monica and Justin for their help when I was banging my head against the wall
 - Cora and Tali for being the best furry assistants
 - Andy for still liking me even after I became a code gremlin and making sure I remember to eat